 - 10% of Americans (!) have only been to the state they currently live in

 - Somehow 15-20% of people have been to Maine, but less than 15% of people have been to New Hampshire (the only state that borders Maine).
 I guess there’s either a LOT of cruise traffic or some Americans are really bad at geography (or both 😀 )

 - Households with no children are more likely to want to visit Alaska, but people with kids are slightly more likely to have Florida on their wish list

-I have visited 49 states (just missing Hawaii), but I am not content with visiting states – I am trying to visit every COUNTY in the United States – I’m about 60% of the way there
+In January 2023, I visited my final state (Hawaii), but I am not content with visiting states – I am trying to visit every COUNTY in the United States – I’m about 60% of the way there